 - Will you give me progress reports?
-How often, and in what form?
-What kinds of information can I expect those reports to include?
+How often and in what form?
+What information can I expect those reports to include?

 - How do I reach you directly?
 How quickly will you respond?

-Perhaps the most important factor in bringing a personal injury case is whether you have a good chance of recovering enough compensation to make the case worthwhile.
+Perhaps the most important factor in bringing a personal injury case is knowing whether you have a good chance of recovering enough compensation to make the case worthwhile.
 You need to know the strength of your case.
-Your attorney should want to talk to you honestly about your case’s strengths and weaknesses, what you have working in your favor and factors that work against you.
-While an attorney may not easily predict the amount of potential damages, especially in a case’s early stages, rest assured that your attorney has calculated whether the case is worth taking, and should then give you a range of the possible or likely compensation you can expect.
+Your attorney should talk to you honestly about your case’s strengths and weaknesses, what you have working in your favor, and factors that work against you.
+While an attorney may not easily predict the potential value of your claim, especially in a case’s early stages, rest assured that your attorney has calculated whether the case is worth taking and should then give you a range of the possible compensation you can expect.

-- How will your lawyer charge you—by a contingency fee or an hourly rate?
+- Will your lawyer charge you a contingency fee or an hourly rate?
 What percentage will your lawyer charge on a contingency fee?
 What hourly rate will your lawyer charge?
 Will you need to pay attorney’s fees under a contingency fee if you don’t recover compensation?
-What if your lawyer charges an hourly rate and you don’t win compensation?
+What if your lawyer charges an hourly rate and you don’t receive compensation?